Baku: Culture

-In 2007 the Heydar Aliyev Cultural Centre, designed by Pritzker Prize-winning architect Zaha Hadid, was opened.
-Baku also has many museums such as Baku Museum of Modern Art and Azerbaijan State Museum of History, most notably featuring historical artifacts and art.
+In 2007, the Heydar Aliyev Cultural Centre, designed by Pritzker Prize-winning architect Zaha Hadid, was opened.
+Baku also has many museums such as Baku Museum of Modern Art and National Museum of History, most notably featuring historical artifacts and art.
 Many of the city's cultural sites were celebrated in 2009 when Baku was designated an Islamic Culture Capital.
 Baku was chosen to host the Eurovision Dance Contest 2010.
-It has also become the first city hosting the first European Games in 2015.
+It has also become the first city to host the first European Games in 2015.